top of page

 2. Game-Time Policy

 Parents are not permitted in or around the dugout during games.
-While providing a drink or towel is completely fine, we do not encourage any outside coaching, influence, or in-game advice.
-Players should not be looking to the stands for direction.
-Coaches need to lead without distractions, and the best time to talk to your son about how he played or what he can improve is after the game, not during it.
-Thanks for helping us build confident, focused athletes.
+Providing a drink or towel is fine, but no outside coaching or in-game instruction.
+Players should not look to the stands for direction.
+Coaches must lead without distractions—any feedback or discussion should take place after the game.

 3. Uniforms